Home » Ingredients » Beef

 dry onion soup mix on a white plate

 The brand isn’t really important when it comes to the onion soup mix.
 It’s being added 100% as seasoning.
 It will go in dry and will meld with the meat as the fats render out during baking.
-Choose an inexpensive store brand if you don’t need gluten free.
+Choose an inexpensive store brand if you don’t need gluten-free.
+Lipton is good, too, but usually more expensive.

-It’s a delicious way to develop that savory, umami flavor that makes meatloaf so craveable, without having chunks of soft onion floating in there.
+Onion soup mix is a delicious way to develop that savory, umami flavor that makes meatloaf so craveable without having chunks of overly soft onion floating in there.

 The Elephant Oatmeal in the Room

-I know oatmeal is NOT traditional in a delectably flavorful, best meatloaf recipe.
-But, trust me it brings the texture we’re looking for and holds moisture in the meatloaf, without getting soggy or being “in your face” with big chunks.
-It really is becoming more mainstream in meatloaf ingredients, nowadays.
+I know oatmeal is NOT traditional in a delectably flavorful onion soup mix meatloaf recipe.
+But trust me.
+It brings the texture we’re looking for and holds moisture in the meatloaf without getting soggy or being “in your face” with big chunks.
+It really is becoming more mainstream in meatloaf ingredients nowadays.

 rolled oats spilled on the counter

-So, if you don’t need your meatloaf to be gluten free, you can technically sub in some bread crumbs for the oatmeal.
-Just know it’s hurting my heart a little, though. lol No seriously, though.
-I still love you.
+So, if you don’t need your meatloaf to be gluten-free, you can technically sub in some bread crumbs for the oatmeal.
+Just know it’s hurting my heart a little, though. lol No, seriously, I’m sad about it. 🙂 But, I still love you.
 You do you.
-And, use what you have on hand.
+And use what you have on hand or what your family likes best.

 How to Make Classic Meatloaf

-Fortunately, there’s no big mystery to making meatloaf.
-It comes together easily and quickly, which is important for busy week-nights.
+Fortunately, there’s no big mystery to making Lipton onion soup meatloaf.
+It comes together easily and quickly, which is important for busy week nights.

 1. Use your hands to break apart the ground beef into small chunks in your bowl.